ShangShungFoundation/django-manage-it/README.md

 ###Organization App
 This app should reflect organization structure.
 It manages users and groups.
 Groups gather users with special defined roles.
-This app is necessary also for granting user access to manage other application according to their roles.
+App is necessary for granting user access to manage other application according to user roles.
 Users may access only resources related with organization to which they belong ("Staff Group").
 Users belonging to "Admin Group" may manage applications on their organization level and all organizations subscribed to their organization.
+Same user may belong to diferent organizations performing diferent roles.
+Its posible to create users who belong to given group and in the same time are not members of staff group (can be usefull for consultants, etc)

+App allows:
 * Create any hierarchy of organizations
 * Create and manage users related with organization
 * Create and manage groups related with IT roles